Ms Amy Mulick

 BSc MA MSc

-Currently I am investigating the longer-term effects of a new integrated depression treatment programme: Depression Care for People with Cancer (DCPC).
-We are using information in a large depression screening database and results from randomised controlled trials SMaRT-2 and SMaRT-3 to quantify the effect of depression and the successful treatment of depression on overall survival and other outcomes.
+Currently I am researching and developing optimal statistical methods for identifying phenotypes of disease, with application to eczema (atopic dermatitis).
 My ongoing work with Professor JP Casas at UCL is in using metabolomic profiles to quantify heterogeneity in serum high-density lipoprotein (HDL) metabolism and to identify metabolites that can discriminate between different (medical) causes of mortality.

-Statistical methods: Survival analysis, linear mixed models and generalised estimating equations, exploratory factor analysis, k-means and hierarchical cluster analysis.
+Statistical methods: Survival analysis, linear mixed models, exploratory factor analysis, k-means and hierarchical cluster analysis, latent class analysis, meta-analysis.